District heating operators from across Europe attend energy conference organized by Austria’s leading ball valve manufacturer

 Ball valves guarantee maintenance-free, long-term operation without scaling effects

 Summarizing the insights gained in the course of the two District Energy Days, Mr. Xaver Gruber states: “Thanks to their extreme durability and zero maintenance requirements, high-quality ball valves represent the ideal choice for district heating applications, both above and below the ground level.
 This is especially important for the latter, where a buried valve should remain tight and fully functional for more than 30 years without the need of having to revisit it.”

 KLINGER Fluid Control’s Managing Director also believes that the attendees have been convinced of the superiority of ball valves in geothermal applications.
 As the corresponding reference case highlighted, ball valves feature flow characteristics that negate the formation of scaling effects at the valve and therefore do not lead to costly service, repairs and downtime for the operator.
 He concludes: “I am of the opinion that our combination of ball valve expertise and practice-oriented elements such as the manufacturing plant and district heating facility tours are an asset for the industry.
 I am therefore already looking forward to sharing knowledge in the course of the 2020 edition of the conference.”

 Frequently asked questions (FAQ)

-To who do the District Energy Days address?
+To whom are the District Energy Days addressed?